 5. Gokarna, Karnataka

-Known for its beautiful and relatively untouched beaches, Gokarna is a favorite among those seeking solitude and natural beauty.
+Known for its beautiful and relatively untouched beaches, Gokarna is a favourite among those seeking solitude and natural beauty.
 The town is also a significant pilgrimage site, with several ancient temples attracting devotees from across India.

 Things to Do in Gokarna